EmmaOosterveld/FLOOD/README.md

 	a. raw_datasets [ids: 1-80 for training, 501-520 as testing dataset 1, 10001-10020 as Testing dataset 2 and 15001-15020: Testing dataset 3]
 2. CNN model - where CNN model is stored.
 The folder consists of the following parts:

    a.
-Data - Data_processing.py and map that contains the preprocessed data for the training set and the three test datasets
+Data - Data_processing_CNN.ipynb and map that contains the preprocessed data for the training set and the three test datasets (If the training dataset is used, first it has to be unzipped)

    b.
-Models - CNN_UNet.py
+Models - CNN_UNet.py and a map which contains the trained model with and without data augmentation

    c.
 Notebooks - CNN_model.ipynb and CNN_model_DataAugmentation.ipynb